Hi-Angel/Hi-Angel.github.io/halogen-vs-react.md

 ## Refs

-"Ref"s are basically a way to refer to a DOM element without explicit effects.
-So like, wasn't it for "ref"s, you'd have to explicitly assign an `id` to an element and then effectfully `getElementById()`.
+"Ref"s are basically a way to refer to a DOM element without assigning some global `id`.
+So like, without "ref"s, you'd have to explicitly assign an `id` to an element and then call `getElementById()`.

 In React `ref` acts like a pipe: you create it in the component body, and then you pass it to the element and to the action.
 Handy.
 One could argue there is effect *(as the ref content gets changed)*, but it's hidden.